ska-telescope/lmc-base-classes/README.md

 ## Version History

+#### 0.5.0 - WIP...
+- Breaking change:  Major restructuring of the package to simplify imports and reduce confusion.
+  - The single word `skabase` module has now changed to two words: `ska.base`.
+  - Instead of `from skabase.SKABaseDevice.SKABaseDevice import SKABaseDevice` to import the class, just use `from ska.base import SKABaseDevice`.
+  - Instead of `skabase.control_mode` use `ska.base.control_mode`.
+  - The `SKATestDevice` was removed.
+Note that this class was only intended for internal use in lmc-base-classes and is no longer needed.

 #### 0.4.1
 - Fix lost properties when re-initialising test device (remove `get_name` mock).
 - Fix Sphinx doc building.